RenderKit/oidn/doc/api.md

 Filter
 ------

-Filters are the main objects in Open Image Denoise that are responsible for the actual denoising.
+Filters are the main objects in Intel Open Image Denoise that are responsible for the actual denoising.
 The library ships with a collection of filters which are optimized for different types of images and use cases.
 To create a filter object, call

     OIDNFilter oidnNewFilter(OIDNDevice device, const char* type);